Full-Time; Non-exempt; Benefitted; This is a Union position

 - Send completed application, resume, and cover letter to firstname.lastname@example.org.
 Please add “FF Program Coordinator” in the e-mail subject line.
 Please note that all application materials must be submitted to be considered for an interview.

 Open until filled.
 Please apply early as this position may close at any time.
-First round review of application materials will begin November 30th, 2020.

 NO PHONE CALLS PLEASE